hairyscotsman2/13a-Spirit-of-Alchemy/README.md

 # Spirit of Alchemy (13th Age) Classes for the Toolkit13 System

-This Foundry VTT module adds the Artificer, Dragonthane, Emotive and Shaman classes from Spirit of Alchemy for 13th Age to the Toolkit13 system.
+This Foundry VTT module adds the Artificer, Dragonthane, Emotive, Juggernaut and Shaman classes from Spirit of Alchemy for 13th Age to the Toolkit13 system.

 ## Installation
 After downloading